Paul Sagan

-Paul Sagan (born 1959) is an American businessman and managing partner at General Catalyst Partners.
+Paul Sagan (born 1959) is an American businessman and special advisor and former managing director at General Catalyst Partners.
 A three-time Emmy award winner for broadcast journalism in New York, Sagan began his career at WCBS-TV as a news writer and news director.
 Joining Time Warner to design and launch NY1, in 1995 he was named president and editor of new media at Time Inc. Sagan joined Akamai Technologies in 1998, becoming CEO in 2005.
 In 2014, he became a venture capitalist at General Catalyst Partners.
 He became chairman of the Massachusetts Board of Elementary and Secondary Education in 2015.

 Career

 Media and news

 Upon graduating from the Medill School of Journalism at Northwestern University, Sagan began his career at WCBS-TV as a news writer.
 He was named news director in 1987.

 In 1991, he joined Time Warner to design and launch NY1.
 In 1995 he was named president and editor of new media at Time Inc., a position he held until 1997.

 From 1997 to 1998 Sagan served as senior adviser to the World Economic Forum.